 Using a trust is more sophisticated than a basic estate plan with a will, but it is not the solution for every client.
 We meet with each of our clients so that we can tailor the estate planning, including potentially the use of a trust, to that individual and his or her family.

-For more information on trusts in Texas, contact us Payne, Powell, and Truitt today so that one of our attorneys can guide you and will help you come up with an estate plan.
+For more information on trusts in Texas, contact us Payne, Powell, Truitt & Chandler today so that one of our attorneys can guide you and will help you come up with an estate plan.